graphnet-team/graphnet/README.md

 ## :gear:  Install

-GraphNeT is compatible with Python 3.8 - 3.11, Linux and macOS, and we recommend installing `graphnet` in a separate environment in a virtual environment.
+GraphNeT is compatible with Python 3.8 - 3.11, Linux and macOS, and we recommend installing `graphnet` in a separate virtual environment.
 To install GraphNeT, please follow the [installation instructions](https://graphnet-team.github.io/graphnet/installation/install.html#quick-start)

 ## :ringed_planet:  Use cases